-6.1.42.6 The STATE's PDL does not apply to Part D drug coverage.
+6.1.42.7 The STATE's PDL does not apply to Part D drug coverage.

-6.1.42.7 UPPW Requirements.
+6.1.42.8 UPPW Requirements.

-(1) The MCO shall adopt the minimum requirements for high risk medications universal drug formulary and policies defined in section 2.192 of this Contract that have been recommended by the Universal Pharmacy Policy Workgroup.
-If the MCO chooses to have a Medical Assistance Drug Formulary or policies for drugs which are not included in the

-Universal Pharmacy Policy definition, which are more restrictive than the STATE's Medical Assistance Drug Formulary or policies, the MCO shall provide any necessary drug at its own cost to Enrollees on behalf of whom the STATE intervenes, following the STATE's review by a pharmacist and physician.
-If the STATE does such an intervention, it shall also initiate a corrective action plan to the MCO, which the MCO must implement.

-- (2) The MCO, through its representatives on the UPPW, will collaborate to monitor the prescribing and dispensing patterns of Providers, using the quality improvement measures developed by the Opioid Prescribing Workgroup pursuant to Minnesota Statutes, §256B.0638. - (3) The MCO, through its representatives on the UPPW, will also collaborate to explore options for delivering a more efficient prescription drug benefit to members. - (4) Members of the Universal Pharmacy Policy Workgroup will share information on prescribing and dispensing patterns of prescription drugs.
+- (1) The MCO shall adopt the minimum requirements for high risk medications universal drug formulary and policies defined in section 2.199 of this Contract that have been recommended by the Universal Pharmacy Policy Workgroup.
+The requirements shall include but not be limited to: - (a) Implement prospective safety edits on subsequent fills of opioid prescriptions, which may include edits to address days supply, early refills, duplicate fills and quantity limitations for clinical appropriateness. - (b) Implement prospective safety edits on maximum daily morphine milligram equivalents (MME) on opioids prescriptions to limit the daily MME, and implement retrospective reviews on opioid prescriptions exceeding above limitations on an ongoing basis. - (c) Implement retrospective reviews on concurrent utilization of opioids and benzodiazepines as well as opioids and antipsychotics on an ongoing basis. - (2) If the MCO chooses to have a Medical Assistance Drug Formulary or policies for drugs which are not included in the Universal Pharmacy Policy definition, which are more restrictive than the STATE's Medical Assistance Drug Formulary or policies, the MCO shall provide any necessary drug at its own cost to Enrollees on behalf of whom the STATE intervenes, following the STATE's review by a pharmacist and physician.
+If the STATE does such an intervention, it shall also initiate a corrective action plan to the MCO, which the MCO must implement. - (3) The MCO, through its representatives on the UPPW, will collaborate to monitor the prescribing and dispensing patterns of Providers, using the quality improvement measures developed by the Opioid Prescribing Workgroup pursuant to Minnesota Statutes, §256B.0638. - (4) The MCO, through its representatives on the UPPW, will also collaborate to explore options for delivering a more efficient prescription drug benefit to members. - (5) Members of the Universal Pharmacy Policy Workgroup will share information on prescribing and dispensing patterns of prescription drugs.
 Using criteria and/or algorithms developed by the Universal Pharmacy Policy Workgroup, the MCO and the STATE will identify initiatives for a more efficient prescription drug benefit that addresses issues such as enhancing the availability of prescription medications, minimizing adverse health outcomes, or maximizing the cost effectiveness of the prescription drug benefit.

-6.1.42.8 Formulary.
+6.1.42.9 Formulary.